-For this reason, under each of these six shifts we outline how the Secretariat aims to build on existing work and pursue commitments in line with the core mission of the EITI while recognising that the external environment continues to evolve and create new opportunities to shape the Standard, especially in the context of the Covid-19 crisis.
-The intention is to preserve the relevance of the EITI in a changing world while keeping focused on a manageable set of priorities.
+For this reason, under each of these six shifts we outline how the Secretariat aims to build on existing work and pursue commitments in line with the core mission of the EITI while recognising that the external environment continues to evolve and create new opportunities to shape the Standard, especially in the context of the COVID-19 crisis.
+The fundamental importance of natural resource governance for resource-rich countries will be heightened in post-COVID economic recovery efforts.
+The intention is to preserve the relevance of the EITI in a changing world while retaining focus on a manageable set of priorities.

-The energy transition is gaining momentum with opportunities for mainstreaming across the EITI Standard and with growing support and buy-in from key constituencies, while recognising the imperative of energy affordability and the continued energy needs of implementing countries.
-An independent report commissioned from Chatham House sets out several recommendations which are addressed in a forthcoming Board paper.
-This paper identifies entry points for the EITI that speak to its comparative advantage and relevance for resource-dependent implementing countries: making effective use of EITI data and analysis; capacity building and policy development; and developing fresh guidance.
+The energy transition is gaining momentum.
+It presents opportunities for the use of existing provisions of the EITI Standard to address the imperatives of energy transition, energy affordability and demand and the need to sustain revenue streams from extractives..
+An independent report commissioned from Chatham House identifies entry points for the EITI that speak to its comparative advantage and relevance for resource-dependent implementing countries.
+Based on these recommendations, the EITI Board agreed to support countries in making effective use of EITI data and analysis to inform dialogue on the implications of the energy transition; build capacity for multi-stakeholder groups; and develop fresh guidance.
 While the production of oil and gas will remain a significant source of revenue, implementing countries envisage a role for the EITI in building awareness of energy transition and how to complement existing mechanisms for monitoring adherence to energy transition policies.
+Financial and technical support will be needed to undertake analysis of national relevance and inform countries’ pathways towards a successful transition.

-Addressing corruption risk commands increasing visibility in the EITI and greater relevance for constituencies across the extractives sector and potentially for renewables.
+Addressing corruption risk commands increasing visibility in the EITI.
+It has relevance for constituencies across the extractives sector and potentially for renewables.
 The Board recognises the need to document and communicate EITI’s potential contribution to anti-corruption efforts, drawing on existing mechanisms such as EITI reporting and MSG oversight for addressing corruption risks.
-Priorities include strengthening the EITI’s communications on its role in addressing corruption, clarifying priorities for implementation support, identifying opportunities for industry engagement, strengthening the capacity of MSGs to engage in corruption issues, and building partnerships with anti-corruption actors.
-In responding to demands from stakeholders in country, additional guidance may focus on addressing corruption risks related to subcontracting.
+Priorities include strengthening the EITI’s communications on its role in addressing corruption, clarifying priorities for implementation support, identifying opportunities for industry engagement, strengthening the capacity of MSGs to engage in corruption issues, and building partnerships with specialist anti-corruption actors.
+In responding to demands from stakeholders in country, additional guidance may focus on addressing corruption risks related to subcontracting and supplier transparency.

 Revenue mobilisation is critical for supporting national development and public expenditure priorities in resource dependent countries, especially under conditions of economic crisis and commodity price volatility.
 The 2019 EITI Standard requires more ambitious and granular disclosures which will strengthen the relevance of EITI data for tax collection but also enhanced implementation support from the International Secretariat in close collaboration with the IMF and development partners.
+Beyond improving the economic contribution of the extractive sector, governments are also looking to increase indirect contributions through employment and local content, and strengthen sub-national revenue flows and expenditures.

 Investment decisions in the extractives sector are increasingly informed by the environmental, social and governance (ESG) performance of oil, gas and mining companies, and commodity traders.
-In spite of the absence of a common international metric, EITI and the provisions of the EITI Standard contribute to the evolving framework for considering ESG performance.
+The EITI and the provisions of the EITI Standard can contribute to the evolving framework for considering ESG performance and complement other existing metrics.
 Prominent examples include the Expectations for EITI supporting companies, EITI’s guidance on transparency in commodity trading, guidance on artisanal and small-scale mining, the OECD and EITI Standards for Transparency Mineral Supply Chains, and the London Metals Exchange Red Flag Assessment Template.
+Information required by the EITI could be used by investors and specialist agencies that measure companies’ ESG performance.